skelsec/pypykatz/README.md

 If everything is okay you can use the ```pypykatz``` command from the ```rekall``` command line directly.

 # HELP WANTED
-If you want to help me getting this project into a stable release you can send mindiumps of the lsass.exe process to the following link: https://nx5494.your-storageshare.de/s/SJteWj3PPbg8jBA
+If you want to help me getting this project into a stable release you can send minidumps of the lsass.exe process to the following link: https://nx5494.your-storageshare.de/s/SJteWj3PPbg8jBA
 IMPORTANT: please *DO NOT* send dumps of your own machine's lsass process!!!
 I will be able to see your secrets including hashes/passwords!
 Send dump files from machines like virtual test systems on which you don't mind that someone will see the credentials. (if you have a test domain system where kerberos is set up that would be the best)
 Also I'd apprechiate if you wouldn't spam me...
 ### Why do I need these dumps files?